 In 1780 the Depper’s only child, Katherine, married Johann Ludwig Meyer.
 Meyer was originally brought to America as a Hessian soldier during the Revolutionary War.
 Katherine and Johann passed the farm to their son John Simon Meyer who was a carpenter and farmer by trade.
 He, in turn passed it to his daughter, Hannah, and her husband, Peter Marsh.
 Their son Peter and his wife, Emma, lived on the farm until it was sold outside the family to Thomas and Ann Hess.
 The Hess’s rented rooms during the summer to people looking to escape the heat of city.

 Alice and Wendell Wicks along with their daughter and son-in-law, Sue and Gary Oiler, restored the farmhouse.
 On July 13th 1963, they opened to the public as Quiet Valley Farm Museum.
 The first years the farm was only open during the summer for tours.
-Over the years additional farm buildings have been renovated or reconstructed to present a more in depth interpretation of life on the farm and the impact of technological change through the centuries: a ‘granddaddy’ cabin, outdoor bakeoven, icehouse, smokehouse, dry house, and various smaller barns and sheds.
+Over the years additional farm buildings have been renovated or reconstructed to present a more in depth interpretation of life on the farm and the impact of technological change through the centuries: a ‘granddaddy’ cabin, outdoor bake oven, ice house, smokehouse, dry house, and various smaller barns and sheds.
 Later as the farm was used more and more for educational purposes, additional storage was built, along with a modern education building and picnic pavilion.
 In 1994 construction was completed on a one-room schoolhouse circa 1893.

-Interpreters in period costumes use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.
+Interpreters in period clothing use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.

 Since 1974 Quiet Valley Living Historical Farm is owned and operated as a 501 (c(3)) non-profit, educational corporation governed by a board of directors.
 Until her retirement in 2001 at the age of 85, Alice Wicks remained actively involved in the management of the museum.
 Sue and Gary Oiler remained farm managers until their retirement in 2005.
 Today the farm is open Tuesday through Sunday throughout the summer and for special events throughout the year.
-These include our major fundraisers of Farm Animal Frolic, Pocono State Craft Festival, Harvest Festival, Spooky Days, and Old Time Christmas.
-We host thousands of school aged children school year and thousands of domestic and international visitors throughout the summer.
+These include our major fundraisers of Farm Animal Frolic, Pocono State Craft Festival, Harvest Festival and Old Time Christmas.
+We host thousands of school aged children throughout the school year and thousands of domestic and international visitors throughout the summer.

-At Quiet Valley Living Historical Farm we strive to educate, enhance, engage, and inspire our visitors as we interpret the culture of the 19th century farm families, helping them understand the past and the way it connects to the present and the future.
+At Quiet Valley Living Historical Farm we strive to educate, engage, and inspire our visitors as we interpret the culture of 19th century farm families, helping them understand the past and the way it connects to the present and the future.